19 December 2017

 Skomer Island, Pembrokeshire

 Home to the largest colony of puffins in southern Britain, Skomer Island is a world-renowned wildlife paradise.
-Prepare for heart-eyes emoji overload as your Instagram feed becomes filled with images of breath-taking exposed headlands and towering offshore rocks full of nesting seabirds.
+Prepare for heart-eyes emoji overload as your Instagram feed becomes filled with images of the classic Welsh scenery including breathtaking exposed headlands and towering offshore rocks full of nesting seabirds.
 Atlantic grey seals can be seen basking on the rocks, while porpoise and dolphins are also regularly spotted in the surrounding seas.

 When to get the best pic: Boats set sail from nearby Martin's Haven to reach Skomer Island between April and October.
 In the spring, the island is carpeted with bluebells and pink campion, which is a sight to behold.
 Seals can be seen all year round, although the biggest numbers are admired in spring and autumn, and the best time to photograph puffins is between May and early July.

-One of our favourite beauty spots in Wales is the imposing Sgwd-yr-Eira waterfall, which offers particularly memorable photographs taken from behind its curtain of racing water.
+One of our favourite pretty places in Wales is the imposing Sgwd-yr-Eira waterfall, which offers particularly memorable photographs taken from behind its curtain of racing water.
 Capture sparkling icicles hanging from its fringes, pied wagtails frolicking in the spray and the thundering staircase of rapids pouring over mossy rock faces into natural plunge pools below.

 When to get the best pic: Waterfalls are always at their most impressive after a heavy rainfall.
 So, if the heavens open, grab your waterproofs and embrace the downpour!